lenaxia/generative-agent/DOCKER_TROUBLESHOOTING.md

 #### Use different port

-Edit `docker-compose.yml` to use a different port:
+Edit `docker compose.yml` to use a different port:

 ```yaml
 services: